Buil-Week-Anywhere-Fitness/Frontend/anywhere-fitness/README.md

 * Push commits to your own branch and make your PRs to the `frontend-dev` branch
 * Check the [Trello board](https://trello.com/b/tfNlrzvM/anywhere-fitness) before beginning work to make sure no one else is currently working on that feature or component
 * Update the board to reflect what you are working on and make sure to assign yourself to that task
+* Add your name to the team with a github profile link below

 ## Packages